The purpose of this resources is to assist Georgia Tech International Students/Scholars with general information about U.S. income taxes.

 Federal & State Taxes

 Georgia Tech non-resident taxpayers who earned income should use the Sprintax software to complete your Federal and State tax returns.
 The OIE has paid Sprintax to cover the cost of the federal tax return for Georgia Tech non-resident students and scholars.
-You will be responsible for paying Sprintax to complete State tax filing, at a discounted rate for each state return you are required to file.
+You will be responsible for paying Sprintax to complete State tax filing.

 Please use the following when completing Sprintax: